marionettejs/backbone.marionette/docs/marionette.collectionview.md

 When a model is removed from a collection (or destroyed / deleted), the collection view will destroy and remove that model's child view.

+When the collection for the view is sorted, the view will automatically re-sort its child views. if the `reorderOnSort` option is set it will attempt to reorder the DOM and do this without a full re-render, otherwise it will re-render if the order has changed.
+Please Note that if you apply a filter to the collection view and the filtered views change during a sort then it will always re-render.

 ```js
 var collection = new Backbone.Collection();